mindplay-dk/unbox/README.md

   * **Versatile** - supporting many different options for registration and configuration using the same, low number of public methods, including value modifications, decorators, etc.

+  * Zero configuration - we don't include any optional features or configurable behavior: the container always behaves consistently, with the same predictable performance and interoperability.

   * **PHP 5.5+** for `::class` support, and because you really shouldn't be using anything older.

 Non-features: